DHTMLX/scheduler-docs/data/adding_events.md

 There are two cases of updating events possible in Scheduler:

-1. if you need just to rerender the event without sending changes to the server, use api/scheduler_updateevent.md
+1. if you need just to re-render the event without sending changes to the server, use api/scheduler_updateevent.md
 2. if you need to apply and save changes on the server - it's better to choose the [addEvent](adding_events.md#addingevents) method

 ~~~js